Using Microsoft 365 to collaborate with students

 • You must continue to build learning spaces in Brightspace with materials such as syllabi, slides and learning activities.

-• You can use Teams in your teaching where it makes sense and is meaningful, for example for activities in which students have to work together on a file or give feedback to each other in groups.
+• You may use Teams in your teaching where it makes sense to do so, for example when students have to work together on a file or give feedback to each other in groups.

-• Mentors, student counsellors and other student employees that support or counsel individuals or groups of students may continue to communicate via email or choose to use Teams as an alternative to social media or messaging services.
+• If you work as a mentor, student counsellor or in any other role that involves supporting or supervising individuals or groups of students, you may continue to communicate via email or choose to use Teams as an alternative to social media or messaging services.